Tarunno/Blog-PHP/README.md

 There's also a slide show, which consists of the trending posts.
 Admin can chose between posts and trending posts.

 ### Features : CURD and CMS
-I have mainly useed the concept of CURD and CMS in procedural php.
+I have mainly used the concept of CURD and CMS in procedural php.
 features:
         1. add, delele update post, user and topic.
         2. upload post image and profile picture.